A: Yes you can!

 you will need to provide your VAT-number during checkout.

 Orders from within Germany will always have VAT added.

 A: We are open for negotiations on trade-in deals, but it very much depends on a case-by-case basis.
 At this point, we are primarily interested in CP100 and CP200 panels.

 Black Metal Rings FAQ

 A: The process is pretty simple: A cylinder of raw aluminium is being put on a lathe and that does 90% of the job in terms of creating the shape of the rings.
 After that, the 4 sockets on the bottom side are being carved out by a 6-axis CNC machine.
-Next step is to sandblast the rings in order to give them texture, so your fingers don’t slip off during use.
-After sandblasting, the rings are getting anodized in black.
+Next step is to powder coat the rings.
+Powder coating gives a decent look, while providing enough grip to slip off the rings.

-This is a very solid and sustainable way of coloring aluminium – the big advantage is, that since it’s an electro-technical process, it won’t wear off the rings, like any sort of lacquering would.
+This is a very solid and sustainable way of coloring the rings – the big advantage is, that it won’t wear off the rings.

 The last step is to put in the Neodym magnets, that will hold the ring on the Element’s ball bearing.

-A: They are made out of anodized aluminium – that makes them not only look nice, but also very sustainable.
+A: They are made out of aluminium – that makes them not only look nice, but also very sustainable.
 We do hope that this is the last set of rings you will ever buy for your Element panels.

 A: 1) The first and most obvious advantage is: They are made out of aluminium.
 This gives them a precise momentum over the original plastic rings.